Today, Apple published https://support.apple.com/en-us/HT208312, which states:

 But this can be changed, & the below script can be ran to change the interval.
 You can change either the time of day the sync runs or change it to once a week.

 Way back in 2011 I wrote the post: Managing Apple Software Update Server Across Multiple Servers 10.5/10.6/10.7.
 This itself was based off of an Apple KB article that seems to have disappeared, but the method outlined in the post above is alive & well, just needs some tweaking for 10.8+.

 Most of the Macs I support are mobile & it seems that around the with the release of the “Unibody MacBook Pro” Apple stopped shipping Macs with a battery that would keep the Macs time even when the Macs main battery had died.

 This means that if a Macs battery dies during travelling to another office, they’d not be able to login once there as the time would be more than 5 minutes out.
 Also, we heavily use SSL to secure things like our Wireless & many websites (JSS distribution points included).

 So the solution was for me to setup my own NTP, that would both sync with my domains NTP & be externally accessible for those mobile users on the road.

-When trying to setup a clustered DMZ server as a computer only JSS I get the
+When trying to setup a clustered DMZ server as a computer only JSS I received the below error:

 Could not write to /Library/JSS/Tomcat/webapps/ROOT/WEB-INF/web.xml